Vegan Potato Dumplings | Grandma's Dumplings

 4. The vegan potato dumplings are too firm or rubbery

-You probably kneaded the dough too much or used too much starch or semolina.
-The solution is obvious: don’t knead the dough and slightly reduce the amount of starch and semolina.
+You probably kneaded the dough too much or there is too much starch or semolina in the dough.
+The solution is clear: don't knead the dough and slightly reduce the starch & semolina.

 5. The dumplings are mushy inside

-Let your dumplings cook a little longer – that might already solve the problem.
-Next time, you can also try shaping the dumplings a bit smaller and letting the potatoes steam off thoroughly.
+Let your dumplings cook a little longer; maybe that will solve the problem.
+Next time, try shaping the dumplings a bit smaller and let the potatoes steam off well.

-Next time, be more generous with the salt – both in the dumpling dough and in the cooking water.
-To save your dumplings, you can simply add a bit more salt on the plate – not perfect, but acceptable.
+Next time, feel free to add more salt to the dumplings themselves and also salt the cooking water more heavily.
+To save your dumplings, you can simply salt them again on the plate – it's not perfect, but acceptable.

-Even though none of these problems occurred when I tested the recipe, of course things can always go wrong.
-The only problem I had was that the dumplings disappeared far too quickly.
+Even though I didn't encounter these problems when trying the recipe, things can always go wrong.
+The only problem I had was that the dumplings disappeared way too quickly.
 The solution: I went straight back to the kitchen. ;)

-How often do we want to cook a recipe but are missing certain ingredients or don’t like specific components?
-For that case, you’ll find a substitution table here so you can adapt the vegan dumpling recipe exactly to your taste.
-Simply replace individual ingredients of the vegan potato dumplings as you like!
+How often do we want to cook a recipe again, but certain ingredients are missing or we don't like some components?
+For this case, we have a substitution table for you so you can adjust the vegan dumpling recipe to your liking!
+Simply swap individual ingredients of the vegan potato dumplings as you wish!

 • Vegan margarine → Vegan butter, animal-based alternatives

-• Durum wheat semolina → Rice semolina, wheat flour (use significantly less!)
+• Durum wheat semolina → Rice semolina, wheat flour (significantly less!)

 • Potato starch → Other types of starch

-Our potato dumplings are vegan, but of course you can also use animal-based ingredients if you prefer!
+Our potato dumplings are vegan, but of course, you can also use animal-based ingredients if you want!

 ZUTATEN